contents | gnulinux | writing | design | workshops | consulting | more

 • Understanding and use of UI-widgets as a designer, like JQuery-UI among others.

-• Wordpress theme-customization.
+• WordPress theme-customization.

 • Ability to learn how to customize the look-and-feel of any CMS.